Do service and make friends together!

 In our church we get assigned to “minister” to each other.
-And I’m still trying to get used to that fancy word…I adore the beauty of it, but I sometimes think at first it sounds daunting to “minister.”
+And I’m still trying to get used to that fancy word…I adore the beauty of it from the scriptures.
+One of Jesus’ biggest admonition to us is to love and minister to each other.

-I LOVE how this program has impacted me through the years…helped me reach out to people I may not otherwise naturally be drawn to and to be blessed countless times because people have been looking out for me.
+I LOVE how this program has impacted me through the years.
+It has helped me reach out to people I may not otherwise naturally be drawn to.
+I have been blessed countless times because people have been looking out for me.

-Well, when kids turn fourteen they get to minister/look-out-for-others as well.
+Well, when kids turn fourteen they get an assignment to minister/look-out-for-others as well.

-And most of the time they generally get assigned to be partners with their mamas, to minister to others in the ward (church congregation).
+And most of the time they generally get assigned to be partners with their mamas.
+They are assigned to minister to others in the ward (church congregation).

 I think it can be a little tricky sometimes to figure out a way to do that together.